- OUR Walking TOURS

 They include doctors, nurses, chaplains, engineers, flight and tank crews, and sailors.

-If you think about it, these men and woman served more of a support role for the infantry who were in the frontlines and taken together, these images collectively for the background mountain range that we mentioned previously.
+If you think about it, these men and women served more of a support role for the infantry who were in the frontlines and taken together, these images collectively for the background mountain range that we mentioned previously.

 There is more to this memorial, so why don’t you let us tell you about it on a guided tour?
 We cover tours in the next section.